wp-plugins/easy-ads-lite/readme.txt

 == Change Log ==

+* V2.10: More minor bug fixes in widget handling and to take care of some debug notices from WordPress debug mode.
+[Aug 31, 2012]
 * V2.09: Taking care of some debug notices from WordPress debug mode.
 [Aug 27, 2012]
 * V2.08: Adding more add sizes.
 [Aug 12, 2012]
 * V2.07: Minor changes to the admin page.
 [July 18, 2012]